 4. Additional fees for special projects recommended by the Executive Committee must be approved by a majority of the Chapter membership voting, either by mail or at a business meeting.

-1. Personal members of the Chapter and one delegated representative of an institutional or business affiliate member may vote and hold office.
+1. Personal members of the Chapter may hold office.

 2. All members shall receive announcements of meetings of the Chapter and other notices of general interest to the membership.

 A. The elected officers of the Chapter shall be the Chair, the Vice-Chair/Chair-Elect, and the Secretary/Treasurer.